About

 Biography

-Born in New York City, 1968, Nikolas Weinstein was raised in a creative environment with an architect father and sculptor mother.
-He developed his fascination with natural forms through early internships at the American Museum of Natural History there and the Scripps Institution of Oceanography in California.
-This interest in organic structures and patterns would later profoundly influence his artistic approach and aesthetic sensibilities.
+Born in New York City in 1968, Nikolas Weinstein grew up in a creative household with an architect father and a sculptor mother.
+Early internships at the American Museum of Natural History and the Scripps Institution of Oceanography sparked a fascination with organic structures and patterns—an interest that continues to inform his artistic approach.

-After studying comparative literature at Brown University, Weinstein discovered his passion for glassblowing and established his studio in San Francisco in 1991.
-His breakthrough came in 1996 when architect Frank O. Gehry commissioned him to create a massive chandelier for the DZ Bank building in Berlin.
-The project launched his career in creating monumental glass sculptures that integrate seamlessly with architectural spaces.
+After studying comparative literature at Brown University, Weinstein discovered glassblowing and, in 1991, established his studio in San Francisco.
+His career took off in 1996 when Frank O. Gehry commissioned a monumental glass installation for the DZ Bank in Berlin.
+This project set the stage for his distinctive approach: integrating large-scale glass sculptures seamlessly within architectural spaces.